 MSRZFive - RISC-V Single Core SiP

-The MSRZFive is the Open Standard Module compliant System-In-Package based on Renesas RZ Family architecture offering high-performance 64-bit RISC-V core.
+The MSRZFive is the System-In-Package based on Renesas RZ Family architecture offering high-performance 64-bit RISC-V core.
 The MSRZFive combines compact design and a wide range of services, bringing low power consumption, thermal efficiency and low-cost to embedded systems.
+The MSRZFive was designed to meet the specifications of the OSM-standard as much as possible.

 The RZ/Five general-purpose microprocessor units (MPUs) are built around a 64-bit RISC-V CPU core and employ the Andes AX45MP, based on the RISC-V CPU instruction set architecture (ISA).
 Peripheral functions include support for multiple interfaces, such as two Gigabit Ethernet channels, two USB 2.0 channels, and two CAN channels, as well as dual A/D converter modules, making it ideal for applications such as entry-class social infrastructure gateway control and industrial gateway control.